nesyconf/v284/README.md

 This repository serves as a template for preparing the proceedings for PMLR

+# IMPORTANT FOR NeSy 26:
+Dear person handling the NeSy 26 proceedings, here is some feedback from the editor from NeSy 25:

+> There were a few problems with the submission including unicode, use of capital letters for names and use of section in the bib when there is only one section in the submission.
+Please make sure any scripts or forms you are using are updated to ensure future submissions don't have these issues again.

+**Please take note to adapt the scripts here**

 ## Instructions for Proceedings Preparation

 ### Required Files